nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

       the first person of `Parents`.
    3. Test case: `addout /g 1 /u 1 /d Food /e 50 /c 7 /p f`
       Expected: No expenditure is added.
 Error details shown in the error message.
-   4. Other incorrect addout commands to try: Similar to the case of [addin](#Adding-an-expenditure), but include `/c`
+   4. Other incorrect addout commands to try: Similar to the case of [addin](#Adding-an-expenditure), with the inclusion of `/c`
-      Expected: Similar to previous
+      Expected: Similar to previous.
 2. Adding a recurring expenditure
-   1. Prerequisite: Similar to previous
+   1. Prerequisite: Similar to previous.
    2. Testing similar to previous, but with `/p t` instead.

+### Deleting incomes and expenditures

+1. Deleting an income
+   1. Prerequisite: An income entry exists under an added person, then use the `list` command on the group which the person resides in to get his user index as well as the income index of interest.
+   2. Test case: `deletein /g 1 /u 1 /r 1`
+      Expected: First income entry of the first person in `Parents` group is deleted.
+Upon `list /g 1`, other income entries under the first person is decremented.
+   3. Test case: `deletein /g 1 /u 1 /r 0`
+      Expected: No income is deleted.
+Error details shown in the error message.
+   4. Other incorrect deletein commands to try: `deletein`, `deletein /u 1 /r 1`, `deletein /g 1 /u 1 /r first`
+      Expected: Similar to previous.
+2. Deleting an expenditure
+   1. Prerequisite: Similar to previous, but existing expenditure instead of income.
+   2. Testing similar to previous, but with `deleteout` instead.